woocommerce/action-scheduler-disable-default-runner/README.md

 # Action Scheduler - Disable Default Queue Runner

-Disable [Action Scheduler's](https://actionscheduler.org) default queue runner, by removing it from the WP-Cron hook.
+Disable [Action Scheduler's](https://actionscheduler.org) default queue runner, by removing it from the `'action_scheduler_run_queue'` hook.
 Handy for temporarily disabling scheduled events, like on a dev or test site, or on live sites when running Action Scheduler via [WP CLI](https://actionscheduler.org/wp-cli/).

 ## Installation